julianvazq/traffic-camera-finder/README.md

 #### Dev Dependencies

 The only dev dependency is NodeMon.
-This automatically restarts the node application when a file change is detected, effectively eliminating the task of having to manually restart the server.
+NodeMon automatically restarts the node application when a file change is detected, effectively eliminating the task of having to manually restart the server.
+Start the server by running "npm run dev" instead of "npm start" to make use of this tool.

 ```sh
 $ cd name of the project